Viasat/nhd/README.md

 More documentation is needed for debugging issues, deploying pods, and determing whether the resource utilization is correct.

 ## PCIe Testing
-PCIe topology support is currently being tested and will pushed to master within a couple of weeks.
+PCIe topology will be supported soon.
+We ran into issues with our test environment, making it difficult to prove this is working as expected on multiple types of topologies.

 ## Common config format
 A common configuration format published by the pods as a ConfigMap will leave the application-specific knowledge out of NHD.